 You can obtain a bail bond within about 20 minutes, although it generally takes another 30 minutes to four hours for the defendant to be released from custody.

 In addition to using a bail bondsman, you also secure release for a family member by paying the entire amount of the bail yourself.
 This process is known as paying “Cash Bail” even though it can be payed via a Cashier’s check or Money order as well.

 If the defendant attends all court appearances, the bail will be returned at the end of the case (minus a small processing fee).
 If the defendant does not attend all of his court appearances, he forfeits that money to the court.

 If you wish to pay “Cash Bail” using a cashier’s check, the funds must clear before the inmate will be released.
-Also, only y California bank cashier’s checks will be accepted and must be payable to the Santa Clara County Department of Correction.
-All cashier’s checks should have the inmate’s name, booking number and personal file number written on the check.
+Also, only California bank cashier’s checks will be accepted and must be payable to the Santa Clara County Judicial District.

 All cashier’s checks will need the following information written on the check: